jmolivas/composer-resolver/README.md

 for the bundle.
 You can of course just set a different name and adjust the environment variable `COMPOSER_CACHE_DIR` for your worker service.

-Now let's deploy the services:
+Now you can just deploy all the needed services like this:

 ```
 $ docker deploy composer-resolver
 ```

-or (`deploy` is just an alias for `stack deploy`)
+Now, we have to link the `composer-cache` volume to our worker service:

 ```
-$ docker stack deploy composer-resolver
+$ docker service update --mount-add type=volume,source=composer-cache,destination=/var/composer-cache composer-resolver_worker
 ```

 That's it.
-Make sure you checkout the `web` service to publish the port 80 to the host machine.
+Check out the configuration options that are following now.

 ### Configure